MEANS OF GRACE

 SUGGESTED PRACTICES WITH YOUR SPIRITUAL GROWTH PLAN

-1. Practice giving thanks regularly, consciously and reflectively with thoughtfulness of the reasons for doing so, "that God might give me a grateful heart."
+1. Practice giving thanks regularly, consciously, and reflectively with thoughtfulness of the reasons for doing so, "that God might give me a grateful heart."
 Recall what He is like and cling to His promises (what He says He will do).
+“Worship the Lord with gladness; come before Him with joyful songs…Enter His gates with thanksgiving and His courts with praise; give thanks to Him and praise His name.”
+(Ps.100:2a & 4) “Let us come before Him with thanksgiving and extol Him with music and song.”
+(Ps.95:2)

-2. Be slow to judge and speak with discontent to God.
-Practice placing a positive construction upon the events and circumstances of my life (deliberately construing all things in Gods favor pursuant to His character) because I know that God is, and that (among other things) He is good (and works all things for good); He is sovereign (He manages everything; there is no such thing as chance); He is deliberate (He does, causes, and allows everything including the suffering of His people for very good reasons). [see Attitude, a Bible Study http://pop.eradman.com/] Therefore, let us magnify the Lord (make much of Him; hold Him in the highest regard) and bless His name at all times.
-Only in this way can we satisfy ourselves in Him and He be glorified in us.
-Reinterpret past difficulties and tragedies of my life in light of this understanding.
+2. Be slow to judge and speak with discontent to God – to blame Him or whine and complain – Why me?
+Why this?
+Why now?
+Practice placing a positive construction upon the events and circumstances of your life (deliberately construing all things in Gods favor pursuant to His character) because you know that God is, and that (among other things) He is good (and works all things for good); He is sovereign (He manages everything; there is no such thing as chance); He is deliberate (He does, causes, and allows everything including the suffering of His people for very good reasons). [see Attitude, a Bible Study http://pop.eradman.com/] Therefore, let us magnify the Lord (make much of Him; hold Him in the highest regard) and bless His name at all times.
+Only in this way can we satisfy ourselves in Him and will He be glorified in us.
+Reinterpret past difficulties and tragedies of your life in light of this understanding.

 3. Work on the four areas of personal discipline: meditation; worship; fellowship; ministry.
 Meet regularly with a partner or group to share results and for mutual encouragement.